Qalander/KeyHunt-Cuda/README.md

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

-It's not completed right now, so bugs can be seen.

 ## Changes

 - Renamed from VanitySearch to KeyHunt (inspired from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd).